CoreWCF/CoreWCF/src/CoreWCF.Templates/README.md

 # CoreWCF.Templates

-This describe how to debug and test the Core WCF templates on a developer machine.
+This describe how to debug and test the CoreWCF templates on a developer machine.

-If you just want to use the templates, see [Use Core WCF project templates (dotnet CLI or VisualStudio](./../../README.md#use-core-wcf-project-templates-dotnet-cli-or-visualstudio).
+If you just want to use the templates, see [Use CoreWCF project templates (dotnet CLI or VisualStudio](./../../README.md#use-core-wcf-project-templates-dotnet-cli-or-visualstudio).

 ## Test the templates locally

-Ensure Core WCF templates are not already installed on your machine by first running
+Ensure CoreWCF templates are not already installed on your machine by first running
 ```cmd
 dotnet new --uninstall CoreWCF.Templates
 ```